stfc/PSyclone/doc/developer_guide/working_practises.rst

 locally (see :ref:`compilation_testing`).

-Note that the link checking performed for the Sphinx documentation uses Sphinx's link-check functionality.
+Note that the link checking performed for the Sphinx documentation uses Sphinx's linkcheck functionality.
 Some URLs are excluded from this checking (due to outdated http server or pages requiring authentication) and this is configured in the ``conf.py`` file of each document.
 Note also that anchors on GitHub actually have "user-content-" prepended